>

 For example, a carton may contain several inner packs, each consisting of multiple retail units.
 This allows retailers or distributors to remove smaller bundles rather than unpacking the entire carton.

-What is the purpose of an inner pack
+What is the purpose of an inner pack?

 Inner packs serve several important functions in packaging and logistics.
 Their main purpose is to organize products and improve efficiency throughout the supply chain.